Our products

 Herring 1,700 Oily Year-round

-Anchovy 1,500 Oily Spring-Summer
+Anchovy 1,500 Oily Spring-summer

-Albacore Tuna 1,300 Oily Jun-Oct
+Bonito del norte 1,300 Oily Jun-Oct

-Bluefin Tuna 1,200 Oily May-Jul
+Bluefin tuna 1,200 Oily May-Jul

 Trout 900 Semi-oily Year-round

-Sea Bass 600 Semi-oily Year-round
+Sea bass 600 Semi-oily Year-round

 Cod 200 White Year-round